 It felt like an episode of America’s Next Top Model!
 Amongst smiles and waves and many well meaning compliments we were described as ‘Persian Princesses’.

-Kashmiri actually, replied Sabra assertive yet polite as ever.
+Kashmiri actually, we replied assertive yet polite as ever.

 ‘Ah Kashmerian’ (came one reply)

 We all looked at each other – how many times have we heard that?
 And I just knew.
 This is it.
 We want to take Kashmiri back.